PrestonKnopp/language-gdscript/README.md

 - [] follow grammar guidelines more strictly
 - [] add better completions using the base class
 - [] update docs
+- [] have setget be a capture group instead of match to highlight when used syntactically correct